Introduction

 There are several blogs explaining what these values are, but not many examples of how one would go about finding optimal values.
 As with most performance tuning recommendations in SQL Server, the answer is, “it depends.”
 But I hope to at least get you started down the right path.
 Let’s begin.

-For this demo I set up a Windows 10 VM with 2 cores and 8 GB of memory.
+To simulate a realistic and slightly constrained environment, I set up a Windows 10 VM with 2 cores and 8 GB of memory.
 I am running SQL Server 2019 CU 18 and Visual Studio Enterprise 2019.
-The SQL Server is set up using all defaults, and everything is running on the C: drive, including the database data and log files.
-Except for setting SQL Server’s max memory to 4GB, I am not using any best practices.
-The goal was to create a less than ideal environment so performance changes would be easier to measure… and not blow my $150 dev subscription budget.
+The SQL Server is set up using defaults, and everything is running on the C: Drive, including the database data and log files.
+This setup is intended to highlight performance changes under less-than-ideal conditions without exceeding my $150 dev subscription budget.

 Using the following scripts, I created the source and destination databases, then created a Customer table with 10 million rows of random data from master.dbo.spt_values.
 Between SSIS package executions, I would drop and recreate the destination database and table.